JaydenPagsolingan/PortfolioProjects/Traffic Collisions in San Diego/README.md

 - Created calculated fields to better sort data and fix minimal errors
 - Created 2 dashboards: One report dashboard and one interactive dashboard to help traffic officers

+## Insights
+- Traffic collisions have decreased from 2022 to 2023.
+- The top 5 most collision-prone neighborhoods of 2022 have generally decreased in # of collisions, except Mira Mesa.
+- Neighborhoods with Increased Collisions: Logan Heights, Kearny Mesa, Linda Vista, Grantville, Scripps Ranch.
+- Streets with Increased Collisions: El Cajon Blvd, Mira Mesa Blvd, Friars Rd, Imperial Ave, and University Ave.
+- Misellaneous Hazard Violations of the Vehicle Code are a concerning % of the charges.
+	This leaves a big ? on what the primary charges should be if these misc. charges are sorted.
+- The majority of collisions are caused by unsafe turns and speeding.
+- Unsafe lane changes have decreased, but speeding may increase by the end of 2023.

 ## Thought Process and What I Learned
 Cleaning and exploring the data in SQL took so much longer than it needed to.